There are so many fun ways to explore the streets, neighbourhoods and attractions of Toronto in a short period of time.

 Empress of Canada Cruises offers lunch and evening dinner cruises and Toronto Harbour Tours offers frequent boat tours where you can get off and explore the many islands and catch a return trip anytime later in the day.

 Toronto Bicycle Tours is a great option for all ages and enables you to explore the heart of downtown or unique areas like The Beaches and The Belt Line (including The Brickworks and Wychwood Barns).

 Bruce Bell, one of Toronto’s most respected historians, walks you through the city’s past.
-Tap into TO!
-Greeters is a free service where Torontonians show visitors points of interest and their favourite Toronto spots.
+Toronto Greeters is a free service where Torontonians show visitors points of interest and their favourite Toronto spots.
 With Genova Tours, you have Bill Genova, a celebrated historian and storyteller highlighting Toronto’s neighbourhoods and ethnic diversity.